What are Time of Use rates - and when is electricity cheapest?

 You may notice that in the winter, electricity from 9 pm to 8 am is more expensive than it is from 8 am to 4 pm.
 This is because people tend to heat their homes more in the winter when they’re at home.
 In this case, it makes sense to shift most of your wintertime electricity usage to the hours between 8 am and 4 pm if you can.

-That means if a homeowner used 1,000 kWh per month, they’d be billed $290 on the flat rate.
-If instead they chose time of use billing and used 1/3 of their energy equally on each of the time periods, they’d be billed $300.
+That means if a homeowner used 1,000 kWh per month, they’d be billed $450 on the flat rate.
+If instead they chose Time of Use billing and used 1/3 of their energy equally on each of the time periods, they’d be billed $455.
 In order to save a couple dollars over the flat rate, they could shift their energy usage so about half occurred during the Super Off-Peak pricing period.

 Seems like a hassle, right?
 It gets even more complicated when you consider the changes in the cost of electricity when you exceed your baseline usage.
-Those changes can make TOU more attractive, because the TOU rate goes up by 7.5 cents/kWh after you exceed your baseline, whereas the flat rate goes up by 8.5 cents/kWh.
+Whether you choose a TOU or flat rate plan, the rate goes up by 11.724 cents /kWh after you exceed your baseline allowance.

 Something that can help with that last step is the Sense Energy Monitor (or similar), which tracks your energy consumption and can help you decide how to shift your usage or improve energy efficiency.
 In the near future, energy monitors like Sense will be paired with smart thermostats and energy storage to make your home’s devices automatically work together to reduce your energy costs.